The Global Fund for Children

 Nonprofit organization based in the U.S.

-Global Fund for Children (GFC) is a Washington, DC–based nonprofit organization whose mission is to transform the lives of the world's most vulnerable children.
-GFC pursues this mission by making small grants to innovative community-based organizations that provide services and programs for children that government and large aid organizations often do not reach.
+Global Fund for Children (GFC) is a Washington, DC–headquartered nonprofit organization that envisions a future where all children are safe, strong, and valued.
+GFC pursues this mission by providing flexible grants to innovative community-based organizations working with children and young people, that are often overlooked by larger traditional funders.

 History

 Global Fund for Children was established in 1994 and made its first grants with the royalties from its children's book publishing venture.
 Since then, GFC's grantmaking capacity has grown dramatically.
-To date, GFC has awarded over $40 million in grants to more than 600 organizations in 80 countries, serving more than 9 million children worldwide.
+To date, GFC has awarded over $90 million in grants to more than 1,500 organizations, reaching more than 11 million children and young people worldwide.

 In 2003, the fund became one of the early sponsors of solar-powered floating schools in Bangladesh.
 The project has been recognized as one of the most innovative educational projects in the world.

 In 2006, GFC, American Jewish World Service, EMPower-The Emerging Markets Foundation, Firelight Foundation, Global Fund for Women and Mama Cash joined forces with the Nike Foundation to establish the Grassroots Girls Initiative (GGI).
 GGI was the first donor consortium devoted exclusively to grassroots solutions for adolescent girls.

 In 2007, GFC launched its Under-8 Initiative (U8), a pledge to invest $10 million over five years in groups working with children under the age of eight in developing countries in Asia, Africa and Latin America.
 The initiative was sponsored by the Clinton Foundation as part of the Clinton Global Initiative.
 Within the first year of operation it reached an estimated 47,000 children in 19 countries and awarded a total of $487,300 in grants.

-In 2008, Global Fund for Children was selected as a winner of the John D. and Catherine T. MacArthur Foundation's Digital Media and Learning Competition.
-GFC's project, "Using Digital Technology to Extend Grassroots Knowledge", works to enable the organization to share and promote the knowledge and best practices of its grantee partners.

 In 2012, the Financial Times selected Global Fund for Children as its Seasonal Appeal winner.
 GFC was profiled in a series of online and print articles from November 2012 through January 2013 and as a result raised $4.89 million for GFC programs.

 In 2018, GFC launched an anti-trafficking cohort in partnership with a Canadian conglomerate.
 The approach is to place early stage bets on high-potential social entrepreneurs with an ultimate goal of creating scalable and contextual solutions to prevent trafficking at the root.

+In 2021, GFC launched the youth-led Spark Fund, its first fund that placed key funding decisions in the hands of young people.
+The Spark Fund seeks to drive youth-led transformation across the world by addressing social issues from climate change, mental health, LGBTQ+ rights, to gender justice and more.

+In response to Russia's war on Ukraine, GFC enhanced the speed and capacity of its emergency response operations, distributing urgent funds to community-based organizations in Ukraine and neighboring countries.

-Other GFC strategic partnerships include Goldman Sachs, Credit Suisse, Johnson & Johnson, Howard G. Buffett Foundation, Oak Foundation, GoodWeave, Feizy Rugs, and Tea Collection.
+Other GFC strategic partnerships include Goldman Sachs, Credit Suisse, Johnson & Johnson, Howard G. Buffett Foundation, Oak Foundation, GoodWeave, Feizy Rugs, Tea Collection, Postcode Lottery, and Kellogg Foundation.